 Similar to the school respondents, agency administrators were asked to rate CWEB and CWEL graduates on the core competencies.
 Ratings for both CWEB and CWEL graduates hovered around the "Good" to "Very Good" range.
-See Table 6 below for the ratings for all 10 competencies.
-Respondents rate the CWEB graduates highest in "sense of mission" (M=4.50), and lowest in "observation skills" and "self-awareness/confidence" (M=3.71).
-Respondents also rated CWEL graduates high in "sense of mission" (M=4.50), "motivation" (M=4.40), and "observation skills" (M=4.33), and lowest on "planning/organizing work" (M=3.63).
+See Table 6 for the ratings for all 10 competencies.
+Respondents rate the CWEB graduates highest in "sense of mission" (M=4.40), and lowest in "planning and organizing work" and "analytic thinking" (M=3.75).
+Respondents rated CWEL graduates high in "observation skills" (M=4.20) and "motivation" (M=4.09), and lowest on "teamwork" (M=3.25).
 Developmental differences and depth of exposure to the child welfare field likely explain these differences among CWEB and CWEL participants.